tedneward/ProfBlog/content/devrel/activities.md

 ***Consequences***: Guides will often be the first set of documentation that developers will read when they begin their serious journey to understanding your product/service, and should therefore be something *very* carefully curated and edited.
 Consider using professional editing services and/or personnel to help ensure the writing is clear, consistent, and easily consumable.

+Guides should link to the [Reference Documentation](#reference-documentation) liberally, relying on the reference docs to describe all of the different permutations and possibilities.
+This leaves the Guides to focus on the more commonly-used aspects of the product/service, and as a result stay streamlined and more easily consumable.

 As the product/service becomes more widely used internationally, consider hiring translation services to create native-tongue transations of the guides into languages that represent your customer population; if you find that your product/service has a singificant user base growing in Eastern Europe, for example, consider a Polish or Czech translation.

 Recognize that in many cases, the ability for an individual in your community to make the transition to [Ambassador](#ambassadors) lies in the ability to consume conceptual documentation about your product/service and then utilize that knowledge in [Forums](#forums) and to create [Conference Sessions](#conference-session) and [Articles](#article).
 Provide opportunities for your Ambassadors to collaborate on the authoring and editing of these documents, perhaps even before they become publicly available.